hyperledger-cacti/cacti/docs/docs/cactus/support.md

 Ledger Support for Connectors
 ============================================================================================

-This section contains the ledger supported versions for connectors in Hyperledger Cactus.
+This section contains the ledger supported versions for connectors in Hyperledger Cacti.

 *   [Besu](support/besu.md)
 *   [Corda](support/corda.md)